As lawyers for the workers, we make sure that employers pay you for the long hours you put in and give you the wages you are owed.

 - If you are unable to reach an agreement with your employer, contact the applicable state or federal agency for help resolving your dispute.
 Agencies such as the Department of Labor and local wage and hour divisions can investigate unpaid wage claims, issue orders for payment, and assess penalties against employers who violate wage laws.

-- If you are still having trouble recovering your fair wages, reach out to an unpaid wage attorney for help filing a civil lawsuit.
-At Josephson Dunlap, we assist independent contractors across all industries in bringing litigation against employers and contractors who fail to properly pay for all hours worked and/or services provided.
+- If you are still having trouble recovering your fair wages, reach out to a lawyer for independent contractors for help filing a civil lawsuit.
+At Josephson Dunlap, we assist unpaid independent contractors across all industries in bringing litigation against employers and contractors who fail to properly pay for all hours worked and/or services provided.

 With more than two decades of legal experience and an impressive track record of success, Josephson Dunlap is the team to trust when it comes to your independent contractor unpaid wages claim.